PNDeb/pinenote-tweaks/pn_handbook/handbook_raw/docs/index.md

 Before you begin, please bear in mind that the PineNote, and this image, is aimed a experienced users and developers, and many things need manual tweaking or do not just work yet.
-However, many things also use, and you can take control of quite a lot of things.
+However, many things also work, and you can take control of quite a lot of things.
 If you have not done this yet, we strongly recommend to at least skim this document before proceeding to use your PineNote.